Charles Rangel: 1970s: Rapid rise

 Rangel rose rapidly in the House, due to his political skills, hard work, knowledge of legislative matters, and genial manner.
 In 1974, he became the first African American ever named to the House Committee on Ways and Means, a position he assumed in 1975 (and left the Judiciary Committee) and by 1979 had become the chairman of its important Subcommittee on Health.
 In 1976, he was named to the House Select Committee on Narcotics Abuse and Control.
 By 1979, he was a member of the influential House Democratic Steering and Policy Committee.
 He combined his solidly liberal views–interest group ratings in 1978 indicated he was the most liberal member of the New York State congressional delegation–with a pragmatic approach towards finding political and legislative compromises.
 Rangel built alliances with others in Congress (collaborating for example with Michigan Republican Guy Vander Jagt on welfare reform measures), with people in governmental agencies, and with the Carter administration.
-In some cases Rangel was criticized for being too pragmatic, such as when he switched his position on natural gas deregulation; Rangel denied that he did so in exchange for the authorization of a new federal building in Harlem.
+In some cases Rangel was criticized for being too pragmatic, such as when he switched his position on the deregulation of natural gas; Rangel denied that he did so in exchange for the authorization of a new federal building in Harlem.
 Rangel said of himself, "I guess I'm practical, but you have to live with yourself and make sure you are not so practical that you sell out a part of yourself."

-Besides his increasing influence in Washington, by the late 1970s Rangel was New York City's leading black political figure.
+Besides his increasing influence in Washington, by the late 1970s Rangel was New York City's leading Black political figure.
 After initially endorsing Percy Sutton in the 1977 mayoral election, he endorsed Ed Koch over Mario Cuomo in the Democratic primary run-off.
 He attempted to mediate between Mayor Koch and some minority groups who thought the Koch administration racially insensitive.
-As Koch related, "He has told some blacks angry with me: 'You say Ed Koch is nasty to you?
+As Koch related, "He has told some Blacks angry with me: 'You say Ed Koch is nasty to you?
 I want you to know he's nasty to everybody.'
 I thought that was rather nice."